 "sacred" to physical rest and spiritual activity.
 It is no part of my place to disturb this very wise and delightful inspiration derived from the seers and lawmakers of our wonderful past.
-But why do all Christians concur so irreligiously in the disruption and violation of the secular hours which all have in their possession each time the globe revolves ?
+But why do all Christians concur so irreligiously in the disruption and violation of the secular hours which all have in their possession each time the globe revolves?
 Seven hours sacred to sleep; seven hours sacred to work; seven hours sacred to play; two hours in each twenty-four sacred to eating the bread and drinking the wine of both temporal and everlasting life.
 And every seventh day sacred to spiritual activities; to growth in principles which are infinite and eternal!
 Why not regard as "sacred" all the hours of every day?
-Do you suppose that insanity would afflict the inhabitants with these just and righteons ways?
-Disease and sorrow would cease 1 edge of a future personal life.
-But it is an abuse of the beautiful world we now inhabit to treat the present life indifferently, just as we endure that which we deem both inferior and unavoidable-an unpardonable outrage, which the early and fanatical followers of every religion generally commit.
+Do you suppose that insanity would afflict the inhabitants with these just and righteous ways?
+Disease and sorrow would cease !

-What, then, causes the world's great sorrows and insanities ?
-Answer comes : Abuses, perversions, transgressions, miseducation, misappropriation, misdevelopment.
+What, then, causes the world's great sorrows and insanities?
+Answer comes: Abuses, perversions, transgressions, miseducation, misappropriation, misdevelopment.
 There is no class, no people, no community, that is wholly free from these crimes and correlative insanities.
 By ascertaining the right use of anything we naturally learn when and how that thing is abused.